sivssdn/go_postgres_limit/README.md

 #### Golang Connection Limit Stress

+Usage:
-The environment variables for the program needs to be set at `.env`
+- The environment variables for the program needs to be set at `.env`
+- Execute main.exe

 On a little modification the program could be made into Denial of service script.